AvenCloud/actions/README.md

   my-job:
     runs-on: ubuntu-latest # Anything should work
     steps:
-      - name: Use Aven Tools Check Action
+      - name: Use Aven Tools Test Action
-        uses: AvenCloud/actions/check@v1
+        uses: AvenCloud/actions/test@v1
         with:
-          # Options
+          # No Options (yet)
 ```

 ### Deploy

-Do the deploy step specified by the aven project
+Do the deploy step specified by the aven project.
+Likely includes migration script.

 - Run `npm run deploy`